-Our brain detects the structure that arises from the myriad of stimuli in the surrounding world and uses it to identify unfamiliar, attractive or dangerous stimuli.
-The lab focuses on the process by which we learn the structure in the world and use it to perceive embedded relevant information.
+Our brain readily detects patterns embedded in the myriad of stimuli in the surrounding world.
+Understanding these patterns allows the brain to make predictions about the next pattern or to detect unexpected stimuli.
+The lab focuses on the process by which the brains learns the structure in the world and uses it to perceive embedded relevant information.
 We focus on the auditory system.

-The brain can detect and learn the structure in the surrounding environment simply because it is there, independently of how relevant it is in that moment.
+The brain detects the structure in the surrounding environment simply because it is there, independently of how relevant it is in a given moment.
 This form of learning, known as statistical learning, is the focus of the lab.
-Statistical learning is essential for the detection of relevant stimuli on a background of rich and varied sensory input.
+Statistical learning is essential for sensory gating, the detection of relevant stimuli on a background of rich and varied sensory input.
 Because it allows us to recognize normality, it enables us to detect unexpected or dangerous stimuli.